aws/amazon-genomics-cli/site/content/en/docs/Examples/_index.md

 weight: 3
 date: 2021-08-01
 description: >
-  AGC in action!
+  Amazon Genomics CLI in action!
 ---

 As part of our GitHub distribution we provide some example projects along with their workflows in the `examples/` folder.
-These projects are also included in the `$HOME/agc/examples` folder that is created when you install AGC.
+These projects are also included in the `$HOME/agc/examples` folder that is created when you install Amazon Genomics CLI.

 The `demo-project` shows some basic concepts and tests, while the `gatk-best-practices-project` provides some real world genetics workflows.
 We also include a `demo-nextflow` project to show some basic examples of running Nextflow workflows